-Colorado citizens bet $6.6 million in table tennis in during the state’s first month of legal sports betting last year, and things haven’t slowed down one bit since then.
+Colorado citizens bet $6.6 million on the sport in during the state’s first month of legal sports betting last year, and things haven’t slowed down one bit since then.

 - April saw $8.96 million bet on the sport in Colorado — the fourth-largest wager for any sport in the state.

-- In March, Colorado’s table tennis pool hit $8.8 million — more than twice as much as betting on MMA.
+- In March, Colorado’s ping pong pool hit $8.8 million — more than twice as much as betting on MMA.

-- In January, the total bet on table tennis was $11.8 million — more than any college football bowl game or NHL game in the state.
+- In January, the total bet on the sport was $11.8 million — more than any college football bowl game or NHL game in the state.